Development Lifecycle Trade-offs

 When Each Side Wins

-Hybrid approach: Many CTA scenarios benefit from a hybrid — waterfall for the overall program structure (milestones, gates) with agile sprints for execution within each phase.
+Hybrid approach: Many CTA scenarios benefit from a hybrid.
+Waterfall provides the overall program structure (milestones, gates) while agile sprints handle execution within each phase.
 This satisfies compliance while maintaining delivery velocity.

 2. Change Sets vs CLI (Salesforce DX)